unicornteacup/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+TDD (test-driven development) practices are followed using RSpec library.
+Stripe platform is used for payments.

+## Project Features
+- Admin users can list and create new categories
+- Admins can add new products using the new category
+- Visitors can go to the registration page from any page in order to create an account
+- Visitors can sign up for a user account with e-mail, password, first name and last name
+- Visitors can sign in using e-mail and password
+- Visitors can log out from any page

 ## Setup